Red Purple Luffy Deck Guide – OP09

 Mulligan Tips

-• Searching Nami is good to have early in the game to help us look for {Straw Hat Crew} type cards and shape up our upcoming turns.
+• Nami is good to have early in the game to help us look for {Straw Hat Crew} type cards and shape up our upcoming turns.

 Important Matchups